Understanding the 1P- and 2S-wave nucleon resonances within the extended Lee-Friedrichs Model: Numerical Analysis

 The LF model provides an exactly solvable framework that explicitly incorporates the properties of Gamow states, and it allows for a explicit representation of the resonance wave function in RHS, as shown in Eq.~(\ref{resonancewavefunction}).
 Beyond the pole positions and trajectories, the internal nature of a hadronic state is often characterized by its elementariness~($Z$) and compositeness~($X$).
 However, some theoretical subtleties regarding their interpretation must be noted.

 For a stable bound state case, the elementariness $Z$ and compositeness coefficients $X_{i}$ represents the probability of finding the bare discrete state and the $i$-th continuum state, respectively, within the physical state $|z_B\rangle$ (see Eq.~(\ref{boundstatewavefunction})).
-These are defined as
+The elementariness and compositeness are defined as

 The bound-state energy $z_B$ is real and situated below the lowest threshold, and $Z$ and $X_i$ are both real, satisfying the normalization condition $Z+\sum_i X_i=1$.
-As such, they admit a standard probability explanation~\cite{Weinberg:1962hj}.
+As such, they admit a standard probability explanation~\cite{Weinberg:1962hj,Hyodo:2013nka,Sekihara:2014kya}.

 However, for the resonance state, one can define analogous quantities $Z'$ and $X_{i}'$ as